mopidy/mopidy.js/README.md

 --------------------------

-Regular and minified versions of Mopidy.js, ready for use, is installed together with Mopidy.
+Regular and minified versions of Mopidy.js, ready for use, is installed together with the Mopidy music server.
 When the HTTP frontend is running, the files are available at:

 - http://localhost:6680/mopidy/mopidy.js
 - http://localhost:6680/mopidy/mopidy.min.js